 ADVANCED: Add these elements to attain Posture Nirvana!:

 - Feel your shoulders moving sideways away from one another.
 (Be careful NOT to pinch them backwards!
 You just want to gently widen them.)

-- Feel the top of your head moving up towards the ceiling.
+- Feel the top of your head floating up toward the ceiling.